tanchiachun-SE/Dynamic-Quiz-Website-Gemini-API-Django-MySQL-Bootstrap-/README.md

 🎯 Dynamic Quiz Website

-An AI-powered quiz generation platform built with Django, Gemini API, MySQL, and Bootstrap
+An AI-powered quiz generation question platform with Django, Gemini API, MySQL, and Bootstrap

 > This project uses the Django web framework to develop and implement a dynamic quiz system.
 A versatile platform for making, administering, and taking quizzes is offered by the system.